Skip to main content

 Marie Sklodowska-Curie Actions (MSCA)

-• Research and Innovation Staff Exchange (RISE) for short-term, inter-institutional mobility of human resources between academic, industrial, and commercial organizations around the world.
+• Research and Innovation Staff Exchange (RISE) for short-term inter-institutional mobility of human resources between academic, industrial and commercial organizations around the world.

-• MSCA and Citizens (CITIZENS) (formerly Researchers' NIGHT) is an annual Europe-wide public event dedicated to citizen science and fun science learning.
+• MSCA and Citizens (CITIZENS) (formerly Researchers' Night) is an annual Europe-wide public event dedicated to citizen science and fun science learning.
 Around 30 countries and 300 cities are involved.

-Research Infrastructures
+Research infrastructures

-The 2023-24 work program includes 5 Destinations (packages of actions designed to contribute to its objectives and expected impacts).
+The 2023-24 work program includes 5 Destinations (packages of actions designed to contribute to their objectives and expected impacts).
 Each Destination will be implemented through Calls.
 Each Call will include one or more topics.

 • INFRA-DEV: a framework of well-functioning European research infrastructures.

-• INFRA-TECH: next generation scientific instrumentation, tools, methods, and advanced digital solutions.
+• INFRA-TECH: next generation scientific instrumentation, tools, methods and advanced digital solutions.

 • INFRA-NET: network connectivity - enabling collaboration without borders.